goldoraf/cozy-reader/server/README.md

 ./items list
 ```

-All data is save in the server/db directory in a pouchdb database and can be served with
+All data is saved in the cozy!
-pouchdb-server

 ## Documents structure